 Teaching Spanish as a second language is a big step.
 So, I know where you are coming from.
 I am not a native Spanish speaker either.
 I did not start learning until I was in my teens.
 Even now, I have to think about what I want to say and I continue to make mistakes.
 Luckily, if children learn a second language early enough, it becomes ingrained into their mind at a deeper level.
 Instead of just translating from English to Spanish, your child will be able to communicate bilingually.
 This is a great gift that children are given.
 So, even if you do not know Spanish, or aren’t fluent, you should still give your child the gift of being bilingual!
 Let me offer 5 tips for teaching your child Spanish:

 1. Have a role model/family member learn the language with your child.

-The truth is, you can’t just buy our program, BookLingual; or Rosetta Stone, or some DVDs and put your child in the corner to learn on their own.
+The truth is, you can’t just buy our program, BookLingual; Rosetta Stone, or some DVDs and put your child in the corner to learn on their own.
 It doesn’t work that way.
 I HIGHLY RECOMMEND learning the language with your child.
 I know you are busy, you work, you have a family, you have kids – it seems like there is no time.
 Well, anyone can make time for something if it is important enough to them.
 By learning with your child (even taking baby steps, learning the basics) you will show your child that you take the language seriously.
 That it is not just “their homework”; but something that you also believe in.

 But, seriously, I just don’t have time!!!
 Ok, I understand.
 Then someone else close to your child must learn the language with them (or if they already know it, even better).
-This could be an older sibling, an uncle, cousin, grandparent, etc. By having someone that they spend quality time with will make sure their learning will be reinforced.
+This could be an older sibling, an uncle, a cousin, a grandparent, etc. Having someone that they spend quality time with will make sure their learning will be reinforced.

 2. Realize that teaching your child Spanish is not a simple choice – but a lifestyle decision.